From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 › Library Navigation: Quick Navigation · Operator Cases

 Sienna had spent 18 months building her brand strategy business to $125K/month.
-Every project she delivered generated $50K-$75K in documented value for clients.
-ROI ranged from 5-7x on average.
-She had the case studies, the testimonials, the proven results.
+Every project she delivered generated $50K–$75K in documented value for clients, with ROI ranging from 5–7x on average, backed by case studies, testimonials, and proven results.

 Yet she was charging $8K per project.

-The gap was obvious.
-She was delivering $50K+ in value, charging $8K.
-That’s $42K in value she wasn’t capturing.
-Every single project.
+The gap was obvious: she was delivering $50K+ in value and charging $8K, leaving $42K in value uncaptured on every single project.

 The problem wasn’t delivering more value.
-The problem was that pricing reflected her starting point ($5K projects 18 months ago), not her current value delivery.
-She’d evolved.
-Her pricing hadn’t.
+The problem was that her pricing still reflected her starting point ($5K projects 18 months ago), not her current level of value delivery—she had evolved, but her pricing hadn’t.

 She found it through value-based pricing and vertical repositioning.
-8 weeks later, she was at $178K/month with 17 of 18 clients retained and better margins.
-Here’s exactly how she did it.
+Eight weeks later, she was at $178K/month with 17 of 18 clients retained and better margins.
+Here’s how she did it.

-Most operators at $100K-$150K hit the same wall.
-They’re good at what they do.
-Clients get results.
-But pricing doesn’t reflect value, so revenue caps even when demand increases.
+Most operators at $100K–$150K hit the same wall.
+They’re good at what they do and their clients get results, but pricing doesn’t reflect the value, so revenue caps even as demand increases.

 Sienna’s situation looked like this: